lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

    FROM tap_schema.columns
    WHERE tap_schema.columns.table_name = 'dp02_dc2_catalogs.Object'

-**An example of an ADQL query to search the Object table near a specified RA and Dec location**

-This query will return RA, Dec, and g, i, and r_calibFlux for all objects within 0.05 degrees from RA = 67 deg and Dec = -37 deg and with respective fluxes between 20 and 1000 nanoJnsky:
+**2. An example of an ADQL query to search the Object table near a specified RA and Dec location**:  This query will return RA, Dec, and g, i, and r_calibFlux for all objects within 0.05 degrees from RA = 67 deg and Dec = -37 deg and with respective fluxes between 20 and 1000 nanoJnsky:

 .. code-block:: SQL